appscode/blog/content/post/kubedb-v2023.12.11/index.md

 ### Git Sync
 We have added a new feature now you can initialize mongodb from the public/private git repository.
 Here’s a quick example of how to configure it.
-Here we are going to create a group replicated mysql with some initial data from  [mongodb-init-script](https://github.com/kubedb/mongodb-init-scripts) repo.
+Here we are going to create a mongodb replicaset with some initial data from  [git-sync](https://github.com/kubedb/git-sync.git) repo.

 **From Public Registry:**